4d/docs/docs/API/IMAPTransporterClass.md

 |$flagged |Boolean  |True to add the "flagged" flag to the message|
 |$answered |Boolean  |True to add the "answered" flag to the message|
 |$deleted |Boolean | True to add the "deleted" flag to the message|

+The `keywords` parameter also supports custom keywords.
+They must respect this rule: the keyword must be a case-insensitive string excluding control chars and space and can not include any of these characters: `( ) { ] % * " \`

 >* False values are ignored.
 >* The interpretation of keyword flags may vary per mail client.